lozeone/kramis/README.md

 Its basicaly just what I feel are some css improvements and a few alter hook implementations to get a nicer admin experience with some of the modules I commonly use.

+It's rough and needs to be cleaned up a bit, but it works.

 To complie the css you need Gulp.

 running npm install should install all the needed node modules